 With an estimated 50,000 search and rescue missions every year, it’s a fact that thousands of people get lost in the woods.
 Learning wilderness survival tips to help you find shelter, staying hydrated, or building a fire can mean the difference between life or death.
 Here are 11 wilderness survival tips to help you survive being lost in the woods.

-1) How to tell a non-venomous bite from a venomous one.
+1) First wilderness survival tip: How to tell a non-venomous bite from a venomous one.

 Not all snake bites are the same but knowing which ones are dangerous can prevent panic attacks.
 Here are 3 ways to identify a venomous snake vs a non-venomous snake:

 - Eyes: Non-poisonous snakes have round pupils but poisonous snakes have eyes with elongated pupils that look similar to cat pupils.